ankschoubey/old-blog/_posts/2020-07-24-producers-just-build-it-yourself.md

 SpaceX designs and builds everything on its own.
 While Boeing buys existing products.

 Apple outsources production but still designs everything by itself.
--  While rest rely heavily on Google for phone software and on Microsoft for PC software.
+While rest rely heavily on Google for phone software and on Microsoft for PC software.

 ---

-There are companies that took control back.
+There are companies that take control back.

 Apple is taking back control of it's microprocessors because it realized that it can ship better products if it designs the chips themself.